The 10 Best Games in the Casino

 Late surrender, which is not available in most blackjack games, is always available in Spanish 21.
 Doubling after splitting is also always allowed in Spanish 21—most traditional blackjack games have limits to this, if they allow it at all.
 Aces can be re-split, too, which is also unusual in traditional blackjack games.

-One of the other advantages a player gets in Spanish 21 is that a total of 21 for the player ALWAYS wins, regardless of the dealer’s total.
-That’s a huge difference right there.
 This includes blackjacks on both the dealer’s and the player’s side—the player always wins one of these ties.

 Spanish 21 also has several bonuses for various hands.
 A 5 card hand totaling 21, for example, pays off at 3 to 1.
 A 6 card hand totaling 21 pays off at 2 to 1.
 7 cards or more with a total of 21 pays off at 3 to 1.